How did I arrive in Makarska

 Riva features a few sculptures made by modern sculptors, most of which I liked the Monument to a Tourist, made in 2004.

 Price for entering city museum is only 1.5 euros.
-Museum exhibition includes basic facts about the history of Makarska and nearby places (Brela, Baska Voda, Podgora, Tucepi).
-It's known that the first inhabitants were living in Makarska during the stone age.
-The most beautiful buildings were built during the Baroque period including the cathedral and square of St. Mark, today's main city square.
-You can find out interesting facts from other periods in the museum.
+Museum exhibition includes basic facts about the history of the town and nearby places (Brela, Baska Voda, Podgora, Tucepi).
+It's known that the first inhabitants were living in Makarska during the Stone Age.
+The most prominent buildings were built during the Baroque period including the cathedral and square of St. Mark, today's main city square.

 St. Peter penninsula

-After visiting the old city of Makarska, it was time for me to take a walk on beautiful St. Peter peninsula.
+After visiting the old town, it was time for me to take a walk on beautiful St. Peter peninsula.
 I enjoyed walking along the sea, with pleasant spring weather and breeze.

 The peninsula features promenade which is ideal for jogging, walking, and cycling.